-We are closely monitoring how the spread of the novel coronavirus is affecting our employees, business, preclinical studies and clinical trials.
+We are closely monitoring how the spread of the coronavirus is affecting our employees, business, preclinical studies and clinical trials.
 In response to the spread of COVID-19, we have closed our executive offices with our administrative employees continuing their work outside of our offices and limited the number of staff in any given research and development laboratory.

 Disruptions caused by the COVID-19 pandemic may result in difficulties or delays in initiating, enrolling, conducting or completing our planned and ongoing clinical trials and the incurrence of unforeseen costs as a result of preclinical study or clinical trial delays.
-While the COVID-19 pandemic has not had a material impact on our clinical programs as of May 5, 2020, it could have an impact on our ability to successfully complete our ongoing COMPARE trial, our ability to access capital for the planned Phase 3 clinical program of SEL-212 and other programs, and our ability to obtain supply of both active drug substances and finished drug product as well as efficient execution of the overall supply chain for SEL-212 and our other programs.
+While the COVID-19 pandemic has not had a material impact on our clinical programs as of the date of this Quarterly Report on Form 10-Q, it could have an impact on our ability to complete the Phase 3 DISSOLVE clinical program of SEL-212, and our ability to commence preclinical and clinical studies of our gene therapy and autoimmune disease programs, and our ability to obtain supply of both active drug substances and finished drug product as well as efficient execution of the overall supply chain for SEL-212 and our other programs.
 We have been proactively working with our contract research organization, or CRO, clinical sites, and principal investigators to provide patients with more convenient locations to have their SUA measured for the primary endpoint of the study, such as at local laboratories or their homes, as well as alternative sites to receive infusions of study drug.
 We are also working with our primary and back-up suppliers for SEL-037 (pegadricase) and SEL-110 (ImmTOR) to ensure that we have adequate supply of our materials for both our clinical and preclinical programs.
-As of May 5, 2020, we believe we have adequate supply of all material necessary to initiate our Phase 3 clinical program of SEL-212 in chronic refractory gout and to begin our clinical trial in gene therapy under our collaboration with AskBio.
+As of the date of this Quarterly Report on Form 10-Q, we believe we will have adequate supply of all material necessary to conduct our Phase 3 DISSOLVE clinical program of SEL-212 in chronic refractory gout and to begin our clinical trial in gene therapy under our collaboration with AskBio.

-At this time, there is significant uncertainty relating to the trajectory of the pandemic and the impact of related responses.
-Any impact of COVID-19 on our business, revenues, results of operations and financial condition will largely depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the ultimate geographic spread of the disease, the duration of the pandemic, travel restrictions and social distancing in the United States and other countries, business closures or business disruptions, the ultimate impact on financial markets and the global economy, and the effectiveness of actions taken in the United States and other countries to contain and treat the disease.
-See "Risk Factors - The outbreak of the novel coronavirus disease, COVID-19, could adversely impact our business, including our preclinical studies and clinical trials." in Part II, Item 1A of this Quarterly Report on Form 10-Q.
+At this time, there is significant uncertainty relating to the trajectory of the COVID-19 pandemic and the impact of related responses.
+Any impact of COVID-19 on the Company's business, revenues, results of operations and financial condition will largely depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the ultimate geographic spread of the disease, the duration of the pandemic, travel restrictions and social distancing in the United States and other countries, business closures or business disruptions, the ultimate impact on financial markets and the global economy, and the effectiveness of actions taken in the United States and other countries to contain and treat the disease.
+See "Risk Factors - The outbreak of the coronavirus, COVID-19, could adversely impact our business, including our preclinical studies and clinical trials." in Part II, Item 1A of this Quarterly Report on Form 10-Q.